Invasive Cardiovascular Technology

 CLINICAL TRAINING

-Clinical training is an integral part of the Cardiovascular Technology program.
-Students will gain hands-on experience in clinical settings under the guidance of experienced professionals.
-This training will enable students to apply their theoretical knowledge into medical settings.
-They will develop proficiency in operating ultrasound equipment and refine their patient care skills.
-The clinical training component plays a crucial role in preparing students for a successful career in Cardiovascular Technology.
+Clinical training is an integral component of the Diagnostic Medical Sonography program.
+Students gain firsthand experience in real-world clinical settings under the supervision of qualified and experienced healthcare professionals.
+This training allows students to apply theoretical knowledge in a clinical environment, develop proficiency in operating ultrasound equipment, and strengthen skills in professional patient care.
+The clinical training component is essential in preparing students for successful careers in Diagnostic Medical Sonography.

 ADMISSION REQUIREMENTS